toddledev/documentation/docs/20-guides/101-datocms/index.md

 **Models** function similarly to database tables.
 They consist of **Fields**, which correspond to database columns, and collectively define the structure of content.
 Each Model provides a blueprint for creating **Records**, which are the actual content entities, such as pages, blog posts, or product listings.
 Models can also establish relationships by referencing other models.

 **Blocks** represent dynamic and flexible components designed for embedding within Records or Models.
-For example, an **Image Block** or a **Call-to-Action Block** can be inserted into specific fields of a blog post Record, allowing you to create rich and modular content.
+For example, you can insert an **Image Block** or a **Call-to-Action Block** into specific fields of a blog post Record, allowing you to create rich and modular content.

 Consider a “Blog Post” record.
 Its structure might include: